Jubilee Community Care Inc is governed by the Jubilee Board. The Board is elected each year by the members at the Annual General Meeting.

 Committee members are volunteers who bring a wealth of experience, skills and passion to their roles on the committee.

-I joined the management committee of Jubilee Community Care in March 2018 to learn more about the sector and give back to the community.
+I joined the Board of Jubilee Community Care in March 2018 to learn more about the sector and give back to the community.
 I have elderly parents and would like to contribute as best I can to improving the services and options available to the older people living in our communities.
 On the committee I am providing IT expertise as well as strategic direction for our technology platforms.
 I believe the aged care sector is an area where technology has a great opportunity to improve the lives of older Australians and I’m looking forward to assisting Jubilee Community Care on that journey.

 In my corporate career, I have over a decade of experience as an ICT Director and General Manager with a passion for strategy implementation, portfolio management and employee experience.
 I have worked in the mining and technology industries, as well as State Government and Consulting Services in a mixture of vendor and internal roles.
 During my career I have lived and worked in Australia, Asia Pacific and the Europe, Middle East and Africa region.